Tilbury: History

 Tilbury's history is closely connected with its geographical location (see below).
 Its counterpart on the south bank of the River Thames, Gravesend, has long been an important communications link, and it was there that a cross-river ferry (see below) was connected, mainly due to the narrowness of the river at this point.
 In addition, Gravesend and Northfleet (also on the south shore) both became vitally important to shipping on the Thames: the former as the first port of call for foreign shipping bound for London, and the latter as a naval dockyard.

 There is archaeological evidence of Roman occupation.
 At the time, sea-levels had dropped, making the marshes habitable.
 There may well have been a Roman settlement on the site of what is now Tilbury Docks.
 In the 12th century the river, which had hitherto consisted of difficult channels with uncharted shoals, was changed by the process of embanking the river and enclosing areas of marsh.
 This improved the river's flow, and also resulted in improved land resources on the marsh.
 It was nevertheless an unhealthy place in which to live; Daniel Defoe, who, in 1696, operated a tile and brick factory in the Tilbury marshes and lived in a nearby house, wrote about "the Essex ague".

 In 1588 Queen Elizabeth I came ashore here to review her main army at the nearby village of West Tilbury (see Speech to the Troops at Tilbury).

 In 1852 an Act of Parliament had authorised the building of the London Tilbury and Southend Railway (LTSR), with a short spur to take advantage of the ferry over the Thames; a pier nearby was constructed for the steamboat traffic.
 The station was originally named Tilbury Fort and opened in 1854.
 The station was renamed Tilbury Riverside railway station in 1936.

 A few houses were built for the railway workers, but it was not until the construction of Tilbury Docks (see below) that there was any settlement worthy of a name.
 Whilst the docks were being built, the thousands of workers were either provided with temporary accommodation or had to commute from surrounding villages and towns.
 As a result of overcrowding, more permanent housing was built once the docks were completed, including tenement blocks; but these were poorly constructed, and until the formation of Tilbury District Council (see below) the town was in a poor state, as it largely remained until 1918, when government funds were available to better the situation.

+The 19th century Tilbury Hotel, a largely wood-built structure by the entrance to the docks, was destroyed by incendiary bombs during raids 3-4 February 1944, with only one fatality amongst the guests.